den-materials/js-ajax-lesson/readme.md

 Now, using your console, I want to you to try a few more API tasks on this endpoint:

-- Get a single cat and spit out the JSON collection in the console
+- Get a single book and spit out the JSON collection in the console
     - Hint: What might we add to the URL to get a `Show` route for a specific `id`?
 - Use the more generic [$.ajax](http://api.jquery.com/jquery.ajax/) to do the same request
+- Add a new book to the list with a name and a note\*
+    - Hint: What verb would we use to `Create` something?
-- Modify that cat by changing its name\*
+- Modify that book by changing its name\*
     - Hint: What verb would we use to `Update` something?
-- Add a new cat to the list with a name and a note\*
-    - Hint: What verb would we use to `Create` something?
+- Finally, delete the book you just made.

 \* First try this with Postman, then check the documentation on these verbs for jQuery.
-In order to send data you will need to do two things.
-First, you will need to create an object in Javascript.
-Second, you will need to convert it to a string using a JSON function.
+In order to send data, you will need to create a book object in Javascript first.

 <!--WDI4 12:30 still need to do conclusion and go over soln -->